Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Introduction

 Our work’s \textbf{key highlights} are as follows: \begin{enumerate} \item We are the first to show that Polyak--Ruppert averaging achieves \textbf{parameter-free optimal rates} even for semi-norm contractive nonlinear fixed-point iterations.

-\item Our result \textbf{applies directly to $Q$-learning in both the average-reward and exponentially discounted settings}, providing the first parameter-free optimal root-mean-square rates of $\tilde{O}(1/\sqrt{t})$.
+\item Our result \textbf{applies directly to $Q$-learning in both the average-reward and exponentially discounted settings}, providing the first parameter-free optimal expected error rates of $\tilde{O}(1/\sqrt{t})$.

 \item Our proof is novel and may be of independent interest.
-Specifically, our proof proceeds in two main steps: (i) decomposing the error in $\bar{Q}_t$ into a linear recursion with a nonlinear perturbation (following \cite{li2023statistical}); and (ii) exploiting the \textbf{contraction of the semi-norm together with the monotonicity of a suitably induced norm} to show that the nonlinear term decays rapidly.
+Specifically, our proof proceeds in two main steps: (i) decomposing the error in $\bar{Q}_t$ into a linear recursion with a nonlinear perturbation (following \cite{li2023statistical}); and (ii) showing rapid decay of the nonlinear term by exploiting the \textbf{contraction of the semi-norm} together with the \textbf{equivalence between its induced norm and a suitably chosen monotone norm}.

 \end{enumerate}